Natural Building & Advocacy Director

 Sasha first came to Quail Springs on a cold snowy night in early 2008 to visit friends who had recently started calling the place home, and the warmth of the people there brought her back.
-She is passionate about creating a beautiful life, including the structures that house us for much of our time.
+She is passionate about creating a beautiful life, including the structures that house us for so much of our time.
 This passion leads her to practice those things that help us remember who we really are and why we are here – activities and creations which remind us of our connections to each other, our food, our shelter and the earth.
 At Quail Springs, Sasha enjoys the feeling that there is another way to be in the world, and loves how beautifully this is shared and planted like seeds within the site’s many guests.

 Sasha was drawn to natural building due to her interest in the impact that shelter has on our lives and what it means to live in beautifully created homes, of natural non-toxic materials.
 Building a non-toxic home is a profound experience.
 When people create shelter together their lives are changed forever through connections with one another and the shelter itself.
 Just as people are inspired when learning how to grow food, people are inspired when creating the structures we depend on for comfort and health.